Extend your expiring (or expired) manufacturer warranty with a Vehicle Protection Plan from autopom!

 Do I Need to Purchase a Chevy Extended Warranty or Vehicle Protection Plan from autopom?

 Choosing to purchase extended coverage for your Chevrolet is ultimately a personal decision.
 However, here are some things to consider:

-Personally, I believe a Chevrolet owner will be wise to consider an extended warranty.
-Although parts from GM aren't as outlandishly expensive as some of the other automakers, Chevy's do not have a reputation for high reliability.
+Personally, I believe a Chevrolet owner will be wise to consider an extended coverage.
+Although parts from GM aren’t as outlandishly expensive as some of the other automakers, Chevy’s do not have the best reputation for reliability.

-Chevrolet's mid-size vehicles are vulnerable to the leaky intake gasket.
+Chevrolet’s mid-size vehicles are vulnerable to the leaky intake gasket.
 Expect this from your Malibu or Impala.
 Several Silverado owners over the last few years have experienced electrical and rough idle problems with their trucks.
-The Silverado also has one of the highest numbers of recalls of all Chevrolet's vehicles.
-You might want to consider a Chevy extended warranty or third-party vehicle service contract if you own one of these vehicles.
+The Silverado also has one of the highest numbers of recalls of all Chevrolet’s vehicles.
+You might want to consider a Chevy extended warranty or third-party vehicle protection plan like the ones offered by autopom! if you own one of these vehicles.

-I've also spent a lot of time replacing steering/suspension parts on cars like the Malibu, Impala, and Trailblazer, and have seen almost as many transmission problems.
+Problems with steering, suspension, and transmissions on cars like the Malibu, Impala, and Trailblazer are commonly reported.
 Some transmission repairs can be done simply, others involve thousands of dollars worth of parts and labor.
-The cost on average of replacing the transmission itself is $1600 - $2000, so in this situation a Chevy extended warranty would have paid for itself.
-Chevrolet's are prone to many common problems.
+The cost on average of replacing the transmission itself is $1600 – $3500, so in this situation ,a Chevy extended warranty would have paid for itself.
+Chevrolet’s are prone to many common problems.